A1nz2802/networking/README.md

         ```

 - **Step 3.** Configure the Telnet (vty) password:
-    - Use the line vty 0 15 command to enter vty configurat<ion mode for all 16 vty lines (numbered 0 through 15).
+    - Use the line vty 0 15 command to enter vty configuration mode for all 16 vty lines (numbered 0 through 15).
         ```bash
         Switch(config)# line vty 0 15
         ```